dataiku/dataiku-contrib/microsoft-power-bi/documentation/acquiring-an-access-token.md

 ## Obtaining an access token for the Plugin
 The following steps can be used to obtain a valid access token to input into the Power BI Plugin.
 * Make sure you installed the Power BI Plugin from the Dataiku plugin store.
-* Run the following Python code (in a Jupyter Notebook for instance)
+* Run the following Python code (in a Jupyter Notebook for instance).
+Note that you will need the *Adal* package, you may want to build a dedicated code env to install it.
 ```python
 import adal
 import requests